orlamadden/ci-milestone-one/README.md

-# Milestone Project One
+# Milestone Project One - Matt's Café

-Will be updated in due course.
+## Code Institute / User-Centric Frontend Development Milestone Project

-Orla
+Project purpose: To build a static front-end site to present useful information to users, using all the technologies that have been covered in the course so far.